ndzin/Icon-downloader/README.md

 Usage:
 ```
-1. Execute the python script;
+1. Open the executable file;
 2. Type the character name;
 3. Profit.
 ```